danielsauter/rapid-android-development/chapter1.md

 Neither ```setup``` nor ```draw``` accepts parameters.
 They are ```void``` methods and do not return values.
 Both are used in virtually every Processing sketch.

 [12]: http://en.wikipedia.org/wiki/Persistence_of_vision

+###Write a Sketch

+Let's now say "Hi" to Processing by creating a simple sketch that draws an ellipse repeatedly at the current cursor position.
+We'll add some complexity to its graphical output by having the ellipse expand or contract along its vertical and horizontal axes, depending on how fast the mouse moves across the screen.
+This basic drawing sketch, shown in <ref linkend="fig.basic.drawing" />, gives us immediate visual feedback and uses your mouse as input.
+As you move along, experiment and play with parameter values to better understand them.